MicrosoftDocs/dynamics-365-project-operations/articles/project-management/copilot-features.md

 1. Select the project for which you want to auto generate risks and mitigations.
 2. Select Risks tab in the command bar.
 3. Click Copilot Suggestions drop down in the command bar and select Risks and Mitigations
-4. If the process was successful, you will receive a message on top of command bar notifying that Risks and Mitigations are created using Copilot.
+4. If the process is successful, you receive a message on top of command bar notifying that Risks and Mitigations are created using Copilot.
 If the process was not successful, you'll receive an error message.
 5. New or existing risks can be manually added using the 'new risk' and 'Add existing risk' options available in the under the command bar.
 6. Select the risk in the grid to Edit, activate, deactivate, delete, or assign risks.
 7. Select the arrow button at the bottom right of the window to navigate to risks and mitigation on next page.